Sassoon Mausoleum: History

 The mausoleum was built in 1892 as a wing of the family home located at 1 Eastern Terrace.
 The Sassoons are known to have received many distinguished visitors, including Edward VII twice, while he was Prince of Wales.
-The house no longer survives.
-In 1933 the remains of the Sassoon family were removed and reburied at the Liberal Jewish Cemetery, Willesden in London.
+Due to the property being sold, in 1933 the remains of the Sassoon family were removed and reburied at the Liberal Jewish Cemetery, Willesden in London.

 The former mausoleum was for a time a furniture depository.
 During World War II it was used as an air raid shelter during fierce bombings.
 In 1949 it was purchased by a brewery for use as a pub – The Bombay Bar.
 In 2001 the mausoleum housed the Brighton Arms pub.
 In 2003 it was bought and the name changed to "The Hanbury Club".

 In 2006 the mausoleum, which is located in the Kemptown neighbourhood of Brighton, underwent a £60,000 refurbishment.
 The new decor was intended to evoke the supper clubs of the 1920s and 1930s, and the venue featured live performances of contemporary music.
 In 2011 the mausoleum reopened as Proud Cabaret Brighton.